 Other Current and Noncurrent Liabilities.
 Other liabilities include the accruals for general expenses not yet paid, cash collected not yet vouchered, legal reserves, and reclamation liability accrual.
 Current liabilities are due to be paid within the next 12 months.
-Included in current Other within Accrued Expenses on the unaudited Condensed Consolidated Balance Sheet is the remaining \$1.2 million accrual for payroll taxes which were originally deferred as a result of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") which was signed into U.S. law in 2020.
-Noncurrent other liabilities is primarily comprised of our reclamation liability.
+Included in current liabilities within Accrued Expenses on the unaudited Condensed Consolidated Balance Sheet is \$2.5 million for the Georgia landfill modification reserve as modification efforts are expected to begin in the third quarter of fiscal year 2023, refer to Note 7 for further details.